-Buckeye Roadhouse is the quintessential Marin County dining mainstay you simply cannot miss.
+Buckeye Roadhouse, the best fine dining, is the quintessential Marin County dining mainstay you simply cannot miss.
 Enjoy a cocktail or glass of wine in our cozy rustic bar before entering the beautiful Aspen lodge-style dining room adorned with vaulted ceilings and magnificent river-rock fireplace.

 Once seated partake in some mouthwatering favorites.
 Our executive chef passionately utilizes fresh, local ingredients to create delicious traditional American cuisine with a Californian contemporary twist.